 Once you pick a general location (say, the National Mall or Lincoln Memorial), I'll create a map with some red Xs drawn on it.
 There might be some arrows and/or stars depending on how creative I'm feeling.
 Perhaps a poorly proportioned stick-figure.
 One red X is where you will propose and the other is where I'll be standing.

 I take many things into consideration when choosing a spot, including background, foreground, the probability of other people walking into the frame, and my ability to hide and then emerge in time to get the shot.
-As such, it’s very important to be at the correct spot before proposing.

 Coordinate, Coordinate, Coordinate!